Fort Bend Independent School District: History

 A portion of Stafford was formerly a part of Fort Bend ISD, but it broke away and formed the Stafford Municipal School District.
-In 1977, the FBISD portions of the city of Stafford left FBISD for the Stafford MSD, and the move was found to be constitutional in 1981.
+In 1977, largely in response to district policy barring bussing for students living within two miles of their schools, the FBISD portions of the city of Stafford voted to leave FBISD for the Stafford MSD.
+Several rounds of legal litigation ensued, largely stemming from concerns that the secession would impede on FBISD's desegregation process and worries that it would inspire others to leave the district (most notably in Sugar Land, where a sizable number of parents did seek to leave and carve their own school district).
+Ultimately, the move was found to be constitutional in 1981.
 Residents in Stafford's ETJ are served by Fort Bend ISD, not Stafford MSD.

 In February 1984 Rodney E. LeBoeuf became superintendent.
 LeBouef left in March 1991 and Raj K. Chopra became superintendent in August of that year.
 Chopra left on July 20, 1994.
 The next superintendent, Don W. Hooper, assumed power on February 15, 1995.

 Circa 1997 FBISD was the fastest-growing school district in Texas, with new comprehensive high schools opening in increments of fewer than five years.

 Hooper's retirement was scheduled for June 2002.

 In 2021, during the COVID-19 pandemic in Texas, the district administration chose not to make masks mandatory even though the Fort Bend county judge, KP George, issued a mask mandate.
 Governor of Texas Greg Abbott had prohibited local governments from issuing mask mandates.
 In August the district board voted 4–3 to reverse its stance and require masks.